 Our sales are normally influenced by seasonal factors.
 Historically, our sales in the first two fiscal quarters (the respective three months ending September 30 and December 31) are typically the lowest, principally because of annual plant vacation and maintenance shutdowns by us, as well as by many of our customers.
-However, the timing of major changes in the general economy or the markets for certain products, such as the widespread economic impact of the global COVID-19 pandemic in the third and fourth quarters of fiscal year 2020, can alter this historical pattern.
+However, the timing of major changes in the general economy or the markets for certain products, such as the widespread economic impact of the global COVID-19 pandemic during fiscal year 2021 and the third and fourth quarters of fiscal year 2020, can alter this historical pattern.